 A biopsy is a procedure in which a small piece of tissue is removed and examined under a microscope.
 Other tests may indicate the presence of cancer, but only a biopsy can provide a definitive diagnosis.
 A pathologist is a clinician who specializes in diagnosing disease by interpreting laboratory tests and assessing cells, tissues, and organs.

 Because soft tissue sarcoma is an uncommon sarcoma, the biopsy should be reviewed by an experienced pathologist.
-Special testing on tumor tissue may be required to correctly diagnose a sarcoma, and it is preferable if this is done by a specialist who sees this type of cancer on a regular basis.
+Special testing on tumor tissue may be required to diagnose a sarcoma correctly, and it is preferable if this is done by a specialist who sees this type of cancer on a regular basis.

 Biopsies come in a variety of forms.

-- A needle biopsy is a procedure in which a doctor uses a needle-like instrument to remove a small sample of tissue from a tumour—usually a core needle biopsy.
-This can be done with the use of ultrasound, CT scan, or MRI to guide the needle into the tumour with precision.
+- A needle biopsy is a procedure in which a doctor uses a needle-like instrument to remove a small tissue sample from a tumor—usually a core needle biopsy.
+This can be done using ultrasound, CT scan, or MRI to guide the needle into the tumor with precision.

-- A surgeon performs an incisional biopsy by cutting into the tumour and removing a sample of tissue.
+- A surgeon performs an incisional biopsy by cutting into the tumor and removing a tissue sample.

-- The surgeon involves removing the complete tumour in an excisional biopsy.
-Excisional biopsies are rarely suggested for sarcomas due to the significant risk of local recurrence and the requirement for additional procedures to entirely eradicate the tumour.
+- The surgeon involves removing the complete tumor in an excisional biopsy.
+Excisional biopsies are rarely suggested for sarcomas due to the significant risk of local recurrence and the requirement for additional procedures to eradicate the tumor.
 When cancer returns after treatment, it is called a recurrence.

-Your doctor will go through all of the results with you after the diagnostic tests are completed.
+Your doctor will review the results with you after the diagnostic tests are completed.
 These data can assist the doctor in describing cancer if the diagnosis is cancer.
 This is referred to as “staging and grading.”